 What is a brand story?

 A brand story gives a context to a product or a service.
 It communicates an organisation’s vision, benefits and values in a memorable and emotional way.
 A good story cannot be copied.
 It thus helps establish the role of a brand amid its competition, the market and the world at large.
-Note that brand storytelling is often confused with advertising.
+Note that brand stories are often confused with advertising spots.
 They are not the same.
 To use a metaphor, advertising is to a brand story what an episode is to a series.
 Indeed, a good brand story starts but never ends.

 What is a brand story made of?

-The Brand Story Canvas is a visual map of all the elements that make up a brand story.
+The Brand Storymaking Canvas is a visual map of all the elements that make up a brand story.
 It includes 7 essential components: context, trigger, themes, ideal, hero, plot and resources.
-The main premise behind our canvas is that any brand story can be broken down into these components.
+Any brand story can be broken down into these components.
 The model works regardless of an organisation’s size or sector and is equally suitable at both product and corporate levels.

 The 7 components of a brand story